October 22, 2016

 On August 24 the first kilowatt-hours of electrical energy were generated from combined heat and power (CHP) plant of 10 MW in each of the segments at the district heating plant West (Zapad).
-In cooperation with Dušan Macura, chief of heat production and distribution sector at the public utility company Novi Sad Heating Plant (JKP Novosadska toplana) we present the chronology of the realization of this very important and big project, first of its kind in Serbia.
+In cooperation with Dušan Macura, chief of heat production and distribution sector at the public heating utility Novosadska Toplana we present the chronology of the realization of this very important and big project, first of its kind in Serbia.

 The particular idea was born in October 2008 at the Italian economic summit in Belgrade.
 Colleagues from the country were consulted about the potentials of introducing cogeneration in district heating systems with the supply of domestic hot water.
 The endeavour was on hold until the Government of the Republic of Serbia issued the first decree on incentives for the production of electrical energy from renewable sources and CHP production in December 2009.
 Conditions were then met, with the legal frame, for the construction and exploitation of cogeneration facilities and possibilities opened for serious preparation of the project.